manzolo/uvr-docker/README.md

 It is based on Ubuntu image and includes the necessary dependencies.

 ## Prerequisites
-- X11 (Note: This does not work with Wayland)
 - Before you can use this Docker image, you need to have Docker installed on your system.

 ### Installing Docker